The 11 Best Vietnamese Restaurants in Budapest

 Hú Lù Lu is a small Vietnamese restaurant in Budapest’s party district, the type of place where the food speaks louder than the decor (always the better combination).
 Two Vietnamese-Hungarian twentysomethings, originally from Nghệ An in north-central Vietnam, set out to serve up dishes from their home region alongside Vietnamese classics.

-Sáo is a chic pan-Asian restaurant located right in the center of Budapest’s party district.
+Sáo is a chic pan-Asian restaurant located alarmingly close to the tourist-heavy center of Budapest’s party district (Gozsdu Udvar).
 The menu is a collection of uncomplicated but reliably prepared Vietnamese (pho, bun bo nam bo), Chinese (dumplings, fried rice, sticky rice cakes), Thai (green papaya salad, curries), and Japanese (moji) classics.
 But there’s more to Sáo than food: a striking decor complete with tropical greenery and bamboo bird cages hanging from the ceiling – a testament to the aesthetic sensibilities of the owners, who double as fashion designers.
-If you enjoy a hopping spot with loud music and reliable dishes, Sáo could be the place for you.
+If you enjoy a hip spot with loud music and solid dishes, Sáo could be the place for you. €10-15 mains.

 Vietnami Speciális Melegkonyha is a bare-bones restaurant outside the city center serving Vietnamese dishes you're unlikely to find elsewhere in Budapest.
 Location is the only downside: it takes about 20 minutes by car to get to from downtown, but at least you'll discover the less-traveled parts of Budapest.
 The owners took over the space from an Italian restaurant without redoing the interior, hence the bizarre Tuscan countryside wall paintings.